Header Image 1

 I am engaged with my learning.

 We believe that children need to clearly understand the rules and we want to ensure clarity amongst staff and parents.
 Therefore, the language of the school rules is straightforward and accessible.
-This helps to underpin our restorative approach and has been agreed between students and staff.
+This helps to underpin our restorative approach and has been agreed between pupils and staff.

 Around the college rules: